Buddenbrooks: Plot summary

 Christian begins traveling, going as far as Valparaíso, Chile.
 At the same time, Thomas comes home, and Johann puts him to work at the business.
 During the unrest in 1848, Johann is able to calm an angry mob with a speech.
 He and Elizabeth become increasingly religious in their twilight years.
 Johann dies in 1855, and Thomas takes over the business.
 Christian comes home and initially goes to work for his brother, but he has neither the interest nor the aptitude for commerce.
 He complains of bizarre illnesses and gains a reputation as a fool, a drunk, a womanizer, and a teller of tall tales.
 Thomas, coming to despise his brother, sends him away, to protect his own and his business's reputation.
 Later, Thomas marries Gerda Arnoldsen, daughter of a wealthy Amsterdam merchant, violin virtuoso and Tony's former schoolmate.

-Klara marries Sievert Tiburtius, a pastor from Riga, but she dies of tuberculosis without producing any children.
+Klara marries Sievert Tiburtius, a pastor from Riga, but she dies of tuberculosis without any issue.
 Tony marries her second husband, Alois Permaneder, a provincial but honest hops merchant from Munich.
 However, once he has her dowry in hand, he invests the money and retires, intending to live off his interest and dividends, while spending his days in his local bar.
 Tony is unhappy in Munich, where her family name impresses no one, where her favorite seafoods are unavailable at any price in the days before refrigeration, where even the dialect is noticeably different from her own.
-She delivers another baby, but it dies on the same day it is born, leaving her heartbroken.
-Tony later leaves Permaneder after she discovers him drunkenly trying to rape the maid.
+She gives birth to another baby, but it dies on the same day it is born, leaving her heartbroken.
+Tony later leaves Permaneder after she discovers him drunkenly trying to grope the maid.
 She and Erika return to Lübeck.
 Somewhat surprisingly, Permaneder writes her a letter apologizing for his behavior, agreeing not to challenge the divorce, and returning the dowry.

 In the early 1860s, Thomas becomes a father and a senator.
 He builds an ostentatious mansion and soon regrets it, as maintaining the new house proves to be a considerable drain on his time and money.
 The old house, now too big for the number of people living in it, falls into disrepair.
 Thomas suffers many setbacks and losses in his business.
 His hard work keeps the business afloat, but it is clearly taking its toll on him.
 Thomas throws a party to celebrate the business's centennial in 1868, during which he receives news that one of his risky business deals has resulted in yet another loss.